-Dr. Sabine Dorleans
+Dr. Sabine Mahillet

-Director of Psychology for Community Based Programs
+Director of Psychology for Community Services

-Dr. Sabine Dorleans is a graduate of Pace University's combined School-Clinical Child Psychology program.
+Dr. Sabine Mahillet is a graduate of Pace University's combined School-Clinical Child Psychology program.
 Additionally, she obtained a bilingual extension in Haitian Creole to her School Psychology degree.
 She completed her APA- accredited pre-doctoral internship at New York City Children's Center (Queens campus) where she gained experience working with youth diagnosed with severe mental illness and their families.
-After completing her doctoral studies, Dr. Dorleans worked for several years at St. Christopher's Inc., a residential treatment center providing services to youth who were often dually diagnosed with developmental disabilities as well as psychiatric disorders.
-Dr. Dorleans is passionate about working with marginalized and vulnerable populations: helping them to recognize their inherent power and strength while also acknowledging and addressing systemic barriers.
+After completing her doctoral studies, Dr. Mahillet worked for several years at St. Christopher's Inc., a residential treatment center providing services to youth who were often dually diagnosed with developmental disabilities as well as psychiatric disorders.
+Dr. Mahillet is passionate about working with marginalized and vulnerable populations: helping them to recognize their inherent power and strength while also acknowledging and addressing systemic barriers.
 She was previously a member of JCCA's CSEC (Commercial Sexual Exploitation of Children) council and the Civic Engagement Subcommittee of JCCA's Race Equity Committee.
-She also volunteers with the Human Rights Clinic at Health Right International, providing psychological evaluations to survivors of trauma seeking asylum in the United States.
 In her spare time, she enjoys traveling, good food, attending concerts and connecting with her family and friends.